barryclark/jekyll-now/privacy.md

 permalink: /privacy/
 ---

-*Revised July 13, 2018.*
+*Revised July 18, 2018.*

 ## Google Analytics

 I use Google Analytics to determine site traffic, sources of said traffic, and user behavior.
 Neither I nor this site will attempt to identify you personally using Google Analytics.

-I also have demographics enabled on Google Analytics, which only tells me aggregated information on users' age and gender.
+I also have demographics enabled on Google Analytics, which only tells me aggregated information on users' age, gender, and interests.

 If you wish to know more or even opt out, view [Google's privacy policy](http://www.google.com/intl/en/policies/privacy/).